IHansen225/holbertonschool-printf/README.md

 **main.h** - its the header file that contain all prototypes functions and the standard libraries used in the other functions

-<h2 align="center">FLAG CHARACTERS</h2>
+<h2 align="center">Flag characters</h2>

-The character that specifies the Format is **'%'** and it be used followed by one of the next specific characters:
+The character that specifies the Format is `'%'` and it be used followed by one of the next specific characters:
 Format | Description
 ------------- | -------------
 %c | print a character